LeBerek/CT-Codification/CT-Codification-Introduction.md

 ## Codification Of Freight Wagons

+- Wagons intended for ILU tranportation must be marked with wagon compatibility code **(WWC)**,
+- allocation of WCC takes place during the authorisation of freight wagon on request of an applicant,
+- some wagons due to their geometrical characteristics hold an additional plate or a plate with correction number **(WCD)**,
+- additional plates and WCC refer to bi-/multilateral agreements listed in grid,
-Wagons dedicated for Ct and SB transport in CT must be marked with a letter C as wagon compatibility code **(WWC)**.
-Some wagons due to their geometrical characteristics hold an additional plate or a plate with correction number **(WCD)**.
-Additional plates and WCC refer to bi-/multilateral agreements listed in grid.
-Other types of wagons suitable for these loading units include flat wagons with spigots and flat wagons with wooden floors.
-STs, non-powered road vehicles transported by rail, loaded on fixed-recess wagons (pocket wagons) must be marked with a letter P wagon compatibility code.
+- wagons dedicated for Ct and SB transport in CT must be marked with a letter C as WCC,
+- other types of wagons suitable for these loading units include flat wagons with spigots and flat wagons with wooden floors,
+- STs, non-powered road vehicles transported by rail, loaded on fixed-recess wagons (pocket wagons) must be marked with a letter P as WCC.

 ## Technical Number